-The International Renewable Energy Agency (IRENA) is an intergovernmental organisation that supports countries in their transition to a sustainable energy future, and serves as the principal platform for international collaboration, a centre of excellence, and a repository of policy, technology, resource and financial knowledge on renewable energy.
+The International Renewable Energy Agency (IRENA) is an intergovernmental organization that supports countries in their transition to a sustainable energy future and serves as the principal platform for international collaboration, a centre of excellence, and a repository of policy, technology, resource and financial knowledge on renewable energy.
 IRENA and Mission Innovation agree to develop a process of collaboration, building on synergies in their respective areas of work.
 It is intended that this collaboration should strengthen global renewable energy innovation efforts and accelerate innovation through more effective policies and greater cross-border collaboration.
 Read more in the Letter of Intent on Collaboration signed at the third MI Ministerial.

 The International Energy Agency (IEA) is the leading provider of energy data, rigorous analysis, and real-world solutions for energy transitions around the world, and has promoted and helped guide energy innovation in a variety of ways over its 45-year history.
 In February 2019, the IEA launched a new web portal to serve as a global go-to resource for governments, companies and others parties seeking information about innovation across a full range of clean-energy technologies.
 The Innovation web portal includes global RD&D investment levels from public and private sources, detailed technology analysis, identification of innovation gaps, analysis by country, and innovation partnerships (such as the IEA’s Technology Collaboration Programmes, TCPs).
 Details of the enhanced collaboration between MI and the IEA can be found in the Letter of Intent signed at the third MI Ministerial.

 Media and Events Partnerships

 Get in touch if you’d like to propose a media or event partnership!